19hours/sg-statutes/Acts/Employment Act.md

 [28/2008]

-(2) If any question arises as to whether any notice of dismissal given under subsection (1) was or was not given for sufficient cause, it shall be referred to the Minister within 2 months from the date of the employee’s confinement.
+(2) Subject to section 3 of the Employment Claims Act 2016, where a female employee in the circumstances mentioned in subsection (1)(a), (b) or (c) considers that a notice of dismissal given to her was not given for sufficient cause, the female employee may lodge a claim, under section 13 of that Act, for one of the following remedies:

-[36/95]
+(a) reinstatement in her former employment;

+(b) compensation.

+[Act 55 of 2018 wef 01/04/2019]

-(3) Where the Minister is satisfied that the employee has been dismissed without sufficient cause, he may, notwithstanding any rule of law or agreement to the contrary —
+(3) If a Tribunal hearing the claim is satisfied that the female employee has been dismissed without sufficient cause, the Tribunal may, despite any rule of law or agreement to the contrary —

+(a) in a claim for reinstatement of the employee in her former employment, direct the employer —

-(a) direct the employer to reinstate the employee in her former employment and pay the employee an amount equal to the wages that the employee would have earned had she not been dismissed by the employer; or
+(i) to reinstate the employee in her former employment; and

+(ii) to pay the employee an amount equivalent to the wages that the employee would have earned, if she had not been dismissed by the employer; or

-(b) direct the employer to pay such amount of wages as compensation as the Minister may consider just and equitable having regard to all the circumstances of the case,
+(b) in a claim for compensation, direct the employer to pay, as compensation to the employee, an amount of wages determined by the Tribunal to be just and equitable having regard to all the circumstances of the case.

-and the employer shall comply with the direction of the Minister.

-[36/95]

-(4) The decision of the Minister under subsection (3) shall be final and conclusive and shall not be challenged in any court.

-[36/95]

-(5) Any direction of the Minister under subsection (3) shall operate as a bar to any action for damages by the employee in any court in respect of the dismissal without sufficient cause under subsection (1).

-[36/95]

-(6) An employer who fails to comply with the direction of the Minister under subsection (3) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.

-[36/95; 28/2008]

-(7) Where any amount to be paid by an employer under subsection (3) is not paid in accordance with the direction of the Minister and the employer has been convicted of an offence under subsection (6), the amount or so much thereof as remains unpaid shall be recoverable by the court as if it were a fine and the amount so recoverable shall be paid to the employee entitled to payment under the direction of the Minister.

-[36/95]
+[Act 55 of 2018 wef 01/04/2019]

+(4) [Deleted by Act 55 of 2018 wef 01/04/2019]

+(5) [Deleted by Act 55 of 2018 wef 01/04/2019]

+(6) [Deleted by Act 55 of 2018 wef 01/04/2019]

+(7) [Deleted by Act 55 of 2018 wef 01/04/2019]

 ### Right to benefit unaffected by notice of dismissal given on ground of redundancy or by reason of reorganisation of employer’s profession, business, trade or work